JoshDoug/Notes/R/R-Lang.md

 `summary(data.csv$ColumnName)` - gets a summary of the data in the specified column

 Tukey's five-number summary: minimum, lower-hinge (first quartile), median, upper-hinge (third quartile), maximum, doesn't print labels though: `fivenum(data.csv$ColumnName)` - doesn't seem that useful though for general use, but is apparently what's used to draw the box plots.

+## Modifying Data

+### Recoding Variables

+Recoding variables with the psych package.
+Gonna need to rewatch this explainer.

+### Computing New Variables

+Gonna need to rewatch this.

+## Charts ofr Associations

+### Creating simple bar charts of group means

 ### R Colours